hgfischer/hgfischer.github.io-src/content/article/eclipse-theme-under-ubuntu-unity.md

 title: Eclipse theme under Ubuntu
 date: 2011-10-29T11:41
 tags:
-- ubuntu
 - eclipse
+- english
 - gtk
+- linux
 - theme
+- ubuntu
 - unity
-- english
 ---

 Looks like there are a lot of complaints about Eclipse look-and-feel under Ubuntu Unity (10.10 and 11.04).
 The main